josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 The names and content aren't important, but I _will_ be using the `title` and `date` frontmatter properties, so if you don't have them, just be prepared.

-Anyway, if you want, you can visit `/blog/_posts/1` (or whatever your markdown post is named, if not `1`), just to confirm that nothing is showing.
+If you want, you can try to load `/blog/_posts/whatever`, just to confirm that nothing is showing.
 Private routes, doing their thing.
 (Good, because we don't want duplicate content on our site.)

 So how _do_ we load our posts?
-Well, now that we have some files to work with, we'll want to make a **dynamic page**.
+Well, now that we have some files to work with, we'll want to make a dynamic page.

 ### Dynamic pages

-Because we might want to have have one template file to handle any number of potential routes or pages--for example, category listings, or in our case, one file to render all blog posts--SvelteKit offers _dynamic pages_.
 A dynamic page handles _any_ unmatched route in its directory.
 Think of it as a wildcard page.
+They're useful because we might want one template file to handle any number of potential pages--for example, one template for each category listing, or in our case, one file to render all blog posts.

 <Callout>
 A dynamic page handles any unmatched route in its directory.
 Think of it as a wildcard&nbsp;page.
 </Callout>

-To make a page dynamic, all we have to do is wrap its title in brackets (`[]`).
+**To make a page dynamic, all we have to do is wrap its title in brackets**.
 So, our next step is to create a file inside `src/routes/blog` named `[slug].svelte`.

 ```fs
 📂 src